anupjsebastian/Cardiac_Arrythmia_Classification/README.md

 ## Additional Files Required

-Before running the files in this project, please download the files and add them to the project directory from the following link.
-This was placed in a separated location due to the storage limitations of GitHub.
+Before running the notebooks in this project, please download these additional files and add them to the project directory from the following link.
+They were uploaded separately because of the storage limitations of GitHub.

 https://mega.nz/#F!gipj0AIJ!iVgMOjtbSPuzurRcqRH_Ew